 Employer Responsibilities for the National Day for Truth and Reconciliation

-Federally regulated businesses, including banks, telecommunications, transportation, and Indigenous governments, must provide statutory holiday benefits.
-At the same time, provincial employers follow their jurisdiction’s designation.
+Federal employers and regulated businesses, including banks, telecommunications, transportation, and Indigenous governments, must provide statutory holiday benefits.
+At the same time, provincial employers follow whatever rules their province or territory has set.

-• Holiday pay calculations: Provide regular wages for the day off based on average daily earnings over the preceding four weeks.
+- Holiday pay calculations: Provide regular wages for the day off based on average daily earnings from the previous four weeks.

-• Advance notice requirements: Post schedules confirming statutory holiday status at least two weeks prior.
-The document shows premium pay arrangements and any employee agreements to work during the holiday.
+- Advance notice requirements: Employers must post schedules confirming statutory holiday status at least two weeks prior.
+The document notice should show who is working, premium pay, and any agreements made with employees

-On the other hand, employers in non-statutory provinces can choose from 4 approaches to recognize the National Day for Truth and Reconciliation:
+If the day is not statutory in the province or territory, employers can choose from 4 approaches to recognize the National Day for Truth and Reconciliation:

-• Voluntary time off: Permit unpaid leave or schedule flexibility for employees choosing to attend community events or personal reflection.
+- Voluntary time off: Allow unpaid time off or flexible scheduling for employees who want to attend events or take personal time.

 How Should You Participate in the National Day for Truth and Reconciliation?